 Lulu Shabell Is Championing African Luxury On The Global Stage.

-Lulu Shabell is a visionary leader and trailblazer in the world of creative industries and social entrepreneurship, with nearly three decades of professional service.
+Lulu Shabell is a visionary leader with nearly three decades of experience in creative and social entrepreneurship.

-Lulu is a polyglot and a global citizen, having lived and worked across three continents and visited over 55 countries worldwide.
-Her extensive network is dedicated to championing Africa’s positive image transformation.
-With an MBA from the European University, a Bachelor of Science degree from the University of Wales, and a Bachelor of Science in Hospitality and Tourism Management from the prestigious Glion Institute of Higher Education in Switzerland, Lulu is well-equipped to lead the charge for Africa’s creative economy.
+With an MBA from the EU Business School, a Bachelor of Science from the University of Wales, and a Bachelor of Science in Hospitality and Tourism Management from the prestigious Glion Institute of Higher Education in Switzerland, Lulu is well-equipped to lead and inspire a new generation of creative talent, driving sustainable growth in Africa’s fashion industry and beyond.

 In this inspiring interview, she takes us through her journey of redefinfing what African fashion luxury means and how strategic partnerships has been a base for this.
 Read and Be Inspired!